Tropospheric ducting super-refraction and LTE

 FM and TV broadcasts have long been known to be subject to tropo ducting.
 A main motivation to move FM from low-band VHF (42-50 MHz) to 88-108 MHz was to get away from sporadic-E ionospheric skip, which could lead to far more interference from hundreds to thousands of kilometers away along with tropo ducting.
 Of course, other transmission modes like aircraft AM are also subject to tropo ducting.
 The rise of FM translators has made the general public more aware of tropo ducting, particularly as over the air TV audiences have dwindled, and HDTV limits visibility of interference.

 VHF tropo ducting has been known for decades from Hawaii to California–a 4000 km path.
 However the antennas required are large and the signals are weak.
 In summers repeaters 150 km away can be heard almost every day at certain times of day.
 On some days the 150 km distant repeaters were so strong you could hear them on an indoor desktop scanner with internal antenna!
 Whether trunked or conventional, the impact of ducting on your VHF system depends on the signal ratio desired/undesired, which should be > 21 dB in a 12.5 kHz analog system.
 If two stations wishing communications are more than 50 km (base-base) you may have some issues with ducting interference.
 This gets trickier in places like New England with a long highly-populated irregularly shaped coast.
 The interference on the repeater input can be the issue, especially with high-power base stations accessing repeaters.
-These distant base stations can “jam” portable units into your repeater.
+These distant base stations can “jam” portable units into the repeater.
 Possible resolve: check other user license.
 Are they keeping to legal EIRP/antenna height for their control stations?
 DMR: MotoTRBO will change to a new rest channel if interference is detected on the current rest channel.

 Tropo ducting of UHF (450MHz) including GMRS is more rare than VHF, but can equally interfere with commercial users when it happens.
 We have experienced 300 km distant repeaters on an omni base antenna.
 Tropo ducting was a plague when UHF trunking came into vogue on 12.5 kHz “split” channels because for years before, low power mobile operation had been permitted on the repeater input (455-460,465-470) MHz range.
 Of course, pretty soon people put base stations on those frequencies and we had to threaten FCC action to get them to stop.
 Repeater panels would mark those channels as “last-used”.
 Be careful when planning a new trunked system so that the “home” or “collect” frequencies are not plagued by these legacy operators.
 LTR trunking on any band has only a single bit “area code” to distinguish co-channel systems – and of course the repeater number and group code.
 Perhaps once every year or two where due to tropo ducting a customer would hear someone else on their area code, repeater and talkgroup on LTR.
 LTR systems are being rapidly replaced with DMR systems, so these problems hopefully won’t be relevant too much longer.
 Passport system color code has 2 bits (?) and with other unique ID measures gave much better resiliency against directly hearing “skip”.
 But as an analog system 21 dB D/U was required for good audio quality in the presence of tropo ducting.
 These systems are disappearing so I won’t go into further detail.
 Ditto for LTR-Net and MultiNet II.